spring-projects/spring-amqp/README.md

 ## Code Conventions and Housekeeping
 None of these is essential for a pull request, but they will all help.
 They can also be added after the original pull request but before a merge.

-* Use the Spring Framework code format conventions (import `eclipse-code-formatter.xml` from the root of the project if you are using Eclipse).
+* Use the Spring Framework code format conventions from the `src/eclipse` if you are using Eclipse.
 * Make sure all new .java files to have a simple Javadoc class comment with at least an @author tag identifying you, and preferably at least a paragraph on what the class is for.
 * Add the ASF license header comment to all new .java files (copy from existing files in the project)
 * Add yourself as an @author to the .java files that you modify substantially (more than cosmetic changes).